2mol/site/content/posts/replit-haskell.md

 That last one is what this post is about.
 Repl.it is great for many reasons, not least because it started providing a [Haskell environment](https://repl.it/site/blog/haskell) two years ago.

-> sidenote: repl.it has this feature where multiple people can join the same editor and all edit at the same time, which is insanely cool.
+> sidenote: repl.it lets multiple people join the same editor and all edit at the same time, which is insanely cool.
 Get some friends and click the "multiplayer" button.

 ## The libraries nobody told you about